 Interview with Kevin Farley

-Last week I had the privilege to speak with Kevin Farley about his current projects, including Hollywood & Wine, Back in the Saddle, and American Regal by Farley, his clothing line with Fay Byrd.
+Last week I had the privilege to speak with Kevin Farley about his current projects, including Hollywood & Wine, Back in the Saddle.
 I’d like to thank Kevin for the time he spent speaking with me.
 Kevin is a true talent, a funny man, and a genuinely nice guy, and it was a pleasure speaking with him!

 Hollywood & Wine – Interview with Kevin Farley